Scott Brown (footballer, born June 1985): Early career

-Brown trained with Falkirk during his childhood.
+Brown played with Rangers Boys Club and also trained with Falkirk during his childhood.
 Around this time, Rangers also showed an interest, but informed him that he was too small to make the grade.
 He joined Hibernian aged 13, after he was spotted by their chief scout John Park.
 His mother Heather would regularly take Scott to Hibernian training sessions in Edinburgh and Motherwell, where he was coached by Gordon Rae and Keith Wright, among others.

 Hibernian

 Brown signed for Hibernian as a professional in 2002 and made his debut as a substitute in a 3–1 win against Aberdeen on 3 May 2003.
 Brown, aged 17, said that he "was very nervous" about going on, but soon changed after he went on.
 He helped set up all three of Hibs goals in that match.
 Brown made his first starting appearance the following week, in a 1–0 win against Motherwell.
 Brown then started in Hibs' remaining two matches of the season and scored in both, a double in a 2–1 win against Livingston and in a 3–2 defeat to Partick Thistle.
 Brown was part of a "Golden Generation" for Hibs, also including players like Kevin Thomson, Garry O'Connor, Derek Riordan, Steven Whittaker and Steven Fletcher, who all progressed through their youth team at around the same time.

 Brown became a regular in the Hibernian team in the 2003–04 season, playing 41 times in all competitions and scoring four goals.
 Despite only finishing eighth in the SPL, Hibs reached the 2004 League Cup final, defeating both Celtic and Rangers en route, but they lost 2–0 to Livingston in the final.
 Brown featured in all of the matches in that cup run and scored in the 9–0 win over Montrose in the third round.

 Hibs enjoyed greater success under the guidance of new manager Tony Mowbray, finishing third in the 2004–05 Scottish Premier League.
 Brown missed four months of the season, due to an injury sustained against Celtic.
-He consequently played in only 23 matches, scoring just twice, but this included the second goal in a 3–1 win over Celtic at Celtic Park on 30 April.
+He consequently played in only 23 matches, scoring twice, but this included the second goal in a 3–1 win over Celtic at Celtic Park on 30 April.

 The 2005–06 season was also blighted somewhat by injury, as Brown missed most of the second half of the season due to a broken leg sustained in a challenge by Hearts midfielder Julien Brellier.
-He therefore missed the Scottish Cup semi-final defeat against Hearts.
+He, therefore, missed the Scottish Cup semi-final defeat against Hearts.
 Brown returned from injury in the last Edinburgh derby of the season, coming on as a substitute in a 2–1 win for Hibs.
 Brown agreed a new contract with Hibs in March 2006.